httprb/http/README.md

 - **Performance**: using native parsers and a clean, lightweight implementation, http.rb achieves high performance while implementing HTTP in Ruby instead of C.

+- **Proxy Support**: http.rb supports both HTTP and SOCKS5 proxies, with or without authentication.

 ## Installation